 Some examples of individual heavy equipment training courses cover operator safety for machinery such as sit-down forklift, boom truck , front-end loader, bulldozer, and dump truck.
-The training varies in length and format, but each heavy equipment training course is built to ensure that students are left with knowledge that will help them operate well in the field.
+The training varies in length and format, but each heavy equipment training course is built to ensure that students are left with the knowledge that will help them operate well in the field.

 Who Needs Heavy Equipment Training?

 Individuals looking to operate heavy equipment, or whose job involves working in tight quarters with such machinery, will often be required by OSHA regulations to take heavy equipment training and earn their certification.
 Employees are often informed by their employer as to whether or not they are legally required, or required by company policy, to enroll in heavy equipment training programs.